Unveiling the Dynamical Genesis of Quantum Entanglement in Linear Systems: Internal causality breaking in the reduced subsystem evolution: Discussions and Perspectives

 The system and the setting studied in this paper are simple but quite unique.
 This is because the Glauber coherent states (wave packets with minimal Heisenberg uncertainty) are the only quantum states that behave as classical particles that can evolve exactly along their classical trajectories in a harmonic potential.
-It provides a unique way to distinguish the differences between quantum and classical dynamics in terms of the same language and to demonstrate quantum properties that are not present in classical physics.
-In the seminal EPR paper \cite{einstein1935can}, Einstein {\it et al.}~proposed the thought experiment of using a plane-wave wavefunction to describe the entanglement between particles at a distant that the interaction between them can be ignored.
+It provides a unique way to distinguish the differences between quantum and classical dynamics in terms of the same language.
+It also demonstrates explicitly the quantum properties that are not present in classical physics.
+In the seminal EPR paper \cite{einstein1935can}, Einstein {\it et al.}~proposed the thought experiment of using a plane-wave wavefunction to describe the entanglement phenomenon between two particles at a distant that the interaction between them can be ignored.
 It is a thought experiment because a plane-wave wavefunction is quantum mechanically unphysical \cite{Tannoudji1991}, the corresponding probability is equally distributed in the space and the overall probability is divergent so experimental measurements for such physical particles are infeasible.
 David Bohm reformulated the EPR experiment later by considering a pair of entangled spin-$1/2$ particles that can be measured \cite{Bohm1951}.
 But a spin system (or more generally, fermionic systems) is intrinsically a quantum system that differs from classical systems.
-In fact, any system containing two or a few finite states has no direct correspondence with a classical system.
-It is difficult, if not impossible, to find other systems and setups whose quantum dynamics can exactly reproduce the corresponding classical dynamics on the one hand \cite{ZhangPR95,Zhang1990,Zhang1994}, and on the other hand, demonstrate quantum properties not present in classical physics, by simply changing the initial states.
+In fact, any system containing only two or a finite number of states has no direct correspondence with a classical system.
+It is difficult, if not impossible, to find other systems and setups such that whose quantum dynamics can exactly reproduce the corresponding classical dynamics on the one hand \cite{ZhangPR95,Zhang1990,Zhang1994}, and on the other hand, demonstrate these quantum properties that cannot present in classical physics by simply changing their initial states.